 - Based on these results answer the following questions (Show computation to justify your answers): - 1.
 What percent of variation is explained by the regression? - 2.
 Is the regression significant at 90% confidence level? - 3.
-Which variable has the highest coefficient? - 4.
+Which variable has the highest coefficient? (b_i) is the coefficient of x_i - 4.
 Which variable is most significant? - 5.
-Which variable's coefficient is significant at 90%? - 6.
+Which coefficients are significant at 90%? - 6.
 What is the problem with this regression? - 7.
 What would you try next?